Why should you think about changing course towards a product-led growth strategy?

 It all comes back to stickiness.

 The more features someone uses, the less likely they'll churn to a competitor.
+These functional outcomes increase your customer lifetime value (CLV).

 "If a customer is adopting new products, alongside increasing spend, you're most likely to see a positive knock-on effect on all your other metrics," explains Ryan Nutley